Sanofi-Public/emrflow/README.md

 ## Contributing

 We welcome contributions to EMRFLOW.
 Please open issue and discussing the change you would like to see.
 Creating a feature branch to work on that issue.
-Submitting a PR for review by MLOps team.

 ### Code style